Castlight Health Inc. [CSLT] Stock trading around $2.03 per share: What’s Next?

-Castlight Health Inc. [NYSE: CSLT] jumped around 0.39 points on Wednesday, while shares priced at $2.03 at the close of the session, up 23.78%.
+Castlight Health Inc. [NYSE: CSLT] plunged by $0.0 during the normal trading session on Friday and reaching a high of $2.04 during the day while it closed the day at $2.03.
 The company report on January 5, 2022 that Castlight Health and Vera Whole Health to Combine to Pioneer and Scale Value-Based Care in Commercial Market.

 – Combined company will integrate Castlight’s market-leading navigation technology with Vera’s best in class advanced primary care model to expand access to care, reduce healthcare costs, and improve outcomes.